elenderg/PAL-1000/instruções de compilação.md

 `Compile the directory (load the source files).` `Compile the directory (scan the source files).` `Compile the directory (resolve the types).`
-`Abort with "I'm not old enough to make babies.". ` `\Compile the directory (resolve the globals).` `\Compile the directory (compile the headers of the routines).` `\Compile the directory (calculate lengths and offsets of types).`
+`Abort with "_I'm not old enough to make babies.". ` `\Compile the directory (resolve the globals).` `\Compile the directory (compile the headers of the routines).` `\Compile the directory (calculate lengths and offsets of types).`